Stamenti

 The Stamenti (Estamentos; Estaments; Sardinian: Istamentos / Stamentus) was the parliament of Sardinia, consisting of representatives of the three estates of the realm.

 The term "Stamenti" is the plural of "Stamento" and they are both forms which, under Savoyard rule, were Italianized from the original Spanish word "Estamento", which referred to an estate of the realm.
 The Sardinian parliament was divided into three traditional estates: the first or ecclesiastical estate, the second or baronial estate, and the third or peasant estate.
 The single estates were called braços and later bracci, meaning "arms".
-It had the power to authorise taxation, although its powers were executed by a commission of deputies after 1721 and it was abolished via the "Perfect Fusion" of the Savoyard States in 1847, replaced by the Subalpine Senate.
+It had the power to authorise taxation, although its powers were executed by a commission of deputies after 1721 and it was abolished via the "Perfect Fusion" of the Savoyard States in 1847, replaced by the Parliament of the Kingdom of Sardinia.

 Aragonese era

 In 1355 Peter IV called a parliament of the Sardinian nobility in order to address the resistance to his rule of Judge Marianus IV of Arborea, but the greater nobles refused to attend.
 This was nevertheless the first Sardinian parliament.
 One of its acts was to exclude all those of non-noble birth from entering the nobility (heretats).
 Its role was formalised in the constitution promulgated by Alfonso V in 1421, after which it was convened (semi-)regularly every ten years.
 Many members of the Sardinian parliament visited the Corts of Catalonia and were familiar with its functioning.
 The Corts in turn seems to have regarded Sardinia as lying within its jurisdiction, for in 1366 it petition Peter IV to revoke the law of exclusion passed in 1355.
 The king refused on the grounds that it was not right for laws passed by the parliament of one kingdom to be revoked by the parliament of another.
 This was relevant to Peter's other dispute with the Catalans, who wished to be exempted from the Sardinian customs regime.
 So long as Catalans were residents of the island they were subject to its parliament's laws.
 In 1421, in imitation of the Corts, the Estaments demanded the redress of grievances before voting on taxes.
 Establishing the priority of the former greatly augmented a parliament's power.
 When the taxes were approved, the Estaments established a committee of three, one from each estate, to oversee their collection.

 In 1446, the Estaments, or perhaps just the baronial estate, petitioned Alfonso V for the right to assemble without royal permission.
 Alfonso, who probably saw no threat in it, granted the petition.
 The king was proved right, since the Estaments never assembled on their own initiative.
 In 1420, Alfonso convened a meeting at Bonifacio of representatives of the baronage, the church and the cities of Corsica, but this institution did not develop and Aragonese control of Corsica—together with Sardinia forming the regnum Sardiniae et Corsicae—soon waned.